cboyd0319/PoshGuard/docs/MCP-GUIDE.md

 }
 ```

-For more details, see [.github/MCP-TROUBLESHOOTING.md](../.github/MCP-TROUBLESHOOTING.md).
+For more details, see [MCP Troubleshooting](development/workflows/MCP-TROUBLESHOOTING.md).

 ### MCP servers not working in PoshGuard